bpmn-io/bpmn.io/src/content/blog/2015/012-lanes-data-objects.md

 <p class="introduction">
-  Today we release the best [bpmn-js](https://github.com/bpmn-io/bpmn-js) version as of yet.
+  Today we released the best [bpmn-js](https://github.com/bpmn-io/bpmn-js) version as of yet.
 We added tons of new changes such as modeling lanes, event sub-processes, data objects and default flows.
 On top of that you can now move connection segments in parallel.
 Under the hood some significant improvements make the BPMN toolkit feel noticeably faster and allow users to totally customize element rendering.
 </p>

 <!-- continue -->